kubeflow/community/wg-notebooks/charter.md

 - SDKs and integrations from inside the Notebooks (e.g. Git inside Notebooks)
 - Documentation for detailed description of using Notebooks in Kubeflow.
 - Notebook images that will be working out of the box with Kubeflow.
+- Code for Central Dashboard, the UI that ties Kubeflow applications together.
+- Code for the PodDefaults controller and its integrations with the Notebook Manager UI.
+In the future, we may consider continuing development of the controller out of Kubeflow, as it's not specific to ML.
+- Maintenance of the following deprecated components, until dependant applications have moved off of them:
+    - Profile Controller
+    - KFAM

 #### Cross-cutting and Externally Facing Processes